Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Scope

 The minimum viable product would be the ability to record membership and show artwork in some easy to view way.
-Following administrative Create, Read, Update and Delete (CRUD) procedures.
+Following administrative Create, Read, Update and Delete (CRUD) procedures for membership and artworks.
 * Storing membership details with limited access.
 * Associate the members with details, including stored images, of their work.
 * Ability to display club members work.
 * Facility to publicise events and activities run by club members.
+* Login and logout to limit CRUD procedures to administrators only.
+* Ability to search for artworks on title or artist.

 ### Structure